phpMussel/phpMussel/_docs/readme.ar.md

 - Filename of file to log all records of blocked or killed uploads to.
 Specify a filename, or leave blank to disable.

 "ipaddr"
-- Where to find IP address of connecting request?
+- Where to find the IP address of connecting requests?
 (Useful for services such as Cloudflare and the likes) Default = REMOTE_ADDR.
 WARNING: Don't change this unless you know what you're doing!

 "forbid_on_block"
 - Should phpMussel send 403 headers with the file upload blocked message, or stick with the usual 200 OK?
 False = No (200) [Default]; True = Yes (403).